 The Missing Piece

-There is still a huge gap between engagement data (even if it’s been effectively collected) and data about actual workforce outcomes, such as retention of key talent.
+There is still a huge gap between engagement survey data (even if it’s been effectively collected) and data about actual workforce outcomes, such as retention of key talent.
 What should an organization do if it has great engagement scores, but still suffers from high turnover in key roles?
 What if high engagement at your organization is the result of high bonus payouts?
 Is the increase in cost worth the increase in engagement?
 These are the kinds of strategic questions that HR needs to answer, above and beyond simply whether engagement is increasing or decreasing.

 Without a solution that connects engagement data to business outcome data, there’s no way to quantify the impact of engagement on the organization or to ensure that a program designed to increase engagement will deliver a good return-on-investment.
 Unless you’ve measured, for instance, how improvements to engagement have reduced turnover, lowered absence rates, or increased customer satisfaction scores at your organization, any decisions you make based on engagement scores will be based purely on faith in the concept, not on proof of its effects.